 Mineralisation shows affinities to both early sediment-hosted SEDEX-type and late Mississippi Valley-type mineralisation styles.
 The wide diversity of mineralisation styles reflects multiple events in a long-lived re-activated structural setting that originated as a growth fault.
 Further interpretation of the geological model is ongoing and views will reflect the geological teams assessment as both the database grows in size and as the results are interpreted.
-Recent re-interpretation also shows strong analogies to Zambian style sediment hosted copper deposits where elevated copper in association with high cobalt values is often a characteristic.
+Recent re-interpretation also shows strong analogies to some Zambian style sediment hosted copper deposits where elevated copper in association with high cobalt values is often a characteristic.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Exploration results have not previously been reported in the public domain as Aston Metals, the previous company, was privately listed.
 Information on the pre-2016 drill holes is included in the 2015 Resource Estimate Report.
-Summary Information pertaining to the completed 2018 drilling is contained the relevant ASX release.
-Data aggregation methods Exploration results have not previously been reported in the public domain as Aston Metals, the previous company, was privately listed.
+Summary Information pertaining to the completed 2018 drilling holes is contained in the body of the relevant ASX release.
+Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
+Exploration results have not previously been reported in the public domain as Aston Metals, the previous company, was privately listed.
 Aeon has not undertaken any cutting of grades as it currently